bjourne/c-examples/README.md

 # C examples

-This repository contains C code that I have written.
+This repository contains my C code.
 A lot of it is my own versions of standard datatypes and algorithms such as my own hashset datatype.
 It was written for fun because I love C coding.

 As some smart person once said; only the one who reinvents the wheel truly understand how it works.
 So there's that.